Go All Out When You Thank Your Year-End Donors

 That’s good, but why is that important?

-After six months of weekly tutoring sessions, 85% of the students in our program have improved their math skills.
-Many of them fell behind during remote learning.
+After six months of weekly tutoring sessions, 85% of the students in our program have improved their math skills, as well as their grades.
+Many of these students fell behind during remote learning and are still struggling to catch up.

 There you go.
 Tell your donors about the impact you’re making.
+This is especially important during this time of economic uncertainty.
+You want to emphasize the importance of your work.

 Why should someone donate to your organization?

 Do your appeals focus on why it’s important to donate to your organization?
-Instead of saying something generic like please donate to our year-end appeal, tell a story emphasizing why someone should donate to your organization.
+Instead of saying something generic like please donate to our year-end appeal, tell a story emphasizing why someone should donate to your nonprofit.

-Then Darren started weekly tutoring sessions with Jake, a volunteer tutor.
-It was difficult at first, but thanks to Jake’s patience and guidance, Darren got a B on his last test.
+Then Jason started weekly tutoring sessions with Brian, a volunteer tutor.
+It was difficult at first, but thanks to Brian’s patience and guidance, Jason got a B on his last test.

 Many other students fell behind during remote learning and could use a tutor.
 After six months of weekly tutoring sessions, 85% of the students in our program have improved their math skills.
 With your help, we can expand our program to serve more students in more schools.